Charles Sanders Peirce

-Charles Sanders Peirce (/pɜrs/ PURSS; September 10, 1839 – April 19, 1914) was an American philosopher, logician, mathematician and scientist who is sometimes known as "the father of pragmatism".
+Charles Sanders Peirce (/pɜrs/ PURSS; September 10, 1839 – April 19, 1914) was an American scientist, mathematician, logician, and philosopher who is sometimes known as "the father of pragmatism".
+According to philosopher Paul Weiss, Peirce was "the most original and versatile of America's philosophers and America's greatest logician".
+Bertrand Russell wrote "he was one of the most original minds of the later nineteenth century and certainly the greatest American thinker ever".

-Educated as a chemist and employed as a scientist for thirty years, Peirce made major contributions to logic, a subject that, for him, encompassed much of what is now called epistemology and the philosophy of science.
-He saw logic as the formal branch of semiotics, of which he is a founder, which foreshadowed the debate among logical positivists and proponents of philosophy of language that dominated 20th-century Western philosophy.
-Additionally, he defined the concept of abductive reasoning, as well as rigorously formulated mathematical induction and deductive reasoning.
+Educated as a chemist and employed as a scientist for thirty years, Peirce meanwhile made major contributions to logic, such as theories of relations and quantification.
+C. I. Lewis wrote, "The contributions of C. S. Peirce to symbolic logic are more numerous and varied than those of any other writer—at least in the nineteenth century."
+For Peirce, logic also encompassed much of what is now called epistemology and the philosophy of science.
+He saw logic as the formal branch of semiotics or study of signs, of which he is a founder, which foreshadowed the debate among logical positivists and proponents of philosophy of language that dominated 20th-century Western philosophy.
+Peirce's study of signs also included a tripartite theory of predication.

+Additionally, he defined the concept of abductive reasoning, as well as rigorously formulating mathematical induction and deductive reasoning.
+He was one of the founders of statistics.
 As early as 1886, he saw that logical operations could be carried out by electrical switching circuits.
 The same idea was used decades later to produce digital computers.

-In 1934, the philosopher Paul Weiss called Peirce "the most original and versatile of American philosophers and America's greatest logician".

-Life
+In metaphysics, Peirce was an "objective idealist" in the tradition of German philosopher Immanuel Kant as well as a scholastic realist about universals.
+He also held a commitment to the ideas of continuity and chance as real features of the universe, views he labeled synechism and tychism respectively.
+Peirce believed an epistemic fallibilism and anti-skepticism went along with these views.